 Traditional Bavarian attire sparks excitement at festivals like Oktoberfest, where the majority, out of 29%, of the foreigners can be seen in it.
 However, many also claim that a few of them don’t understand the cultural appropriation of the dress and wear indecent versions.

-Dress in Authentic Dirndl Style
+Dress Up in a Real Dirndl Style

 The traditional Bavarian dirndl has three parts: a bodice, a skirt, and a blouse.
 The bodice fits tightly around the bust, the skirt flows down, and the blouse sits under the bodice.
 There are three appropriate lengths of the dirndl skirt: